Zubair-OP/Zubair-OP/README.md

 ## My Goal 🎯

-To combine AI with web development and create impactful projects that can help users and inspire others.
+To combine AI with web development and create impactful projects that can help users and inspire others to solve real-world Problems
+.

 ---